 We visited the Grand Canyon last November, during the week of Thanksgiving, arriving on the Monday before Thanksgiving and leaving on the Friday after.
 Although we experienced rain on Monday night, the weather the rest of the week was beautiful.
 Being that it was the end of November, the temperatures were a bit on the chilly side during the day, but nothing a good jacket couldn’t fix.
 Camping at Mather Campground, on the other hand, was COLD, especially after the sun went down.
 There were some tent campers who braved it all, but the majority of those that were at the campground were RVs.
 It wasn’t totally comfortable, but it was doable for $18/night inside the park.

-By the time Thanksgiving Day arrived for us we had hiked, biked and gone 4 days without a shower!
+By the time Thanksgiving Day arrived for us we had hiked the steep South Kaibab Trail, biked Hermit Road to Hermits Rest and gone 4 days without a shower!
 Four active, sweaty days!
 Mather Campground had showers, but we just couldn’t make ourselves brave the cold to actually get to the showers.
 We had reserved a night at Kachina Lodge so that we could get cleaned up and celebrate Thanksgiving with a meal at El Tovar Hotel, which was right next door.
 This is probably our last visit to the South rim of the Grand Canyon for awhile (there are just too many other places we want to visit), so we wanted to check things off the list like staying at a lodge on the rim, and watching a Grand Canyon sunrise.

 shower time check-in wasn’t until 3 pm, we still had time to explore the canyon the morning of Thanksgiving.
 We spent some time bike riding the Tusayan Trail and walking the Rim Trail from Mather Point to Kachina Lodge, stopping by the Yavapai Geology Museum on the way.
 The Trail of Time is on this route and this trail is one we walked on during our previous trip when our daughter was little.
 The name of this trail was so appropriate, we kept remembering how little she was and how much she’s grown since then…The Trail of Time (gone by).
 The rim trail here is relatively flat, paved, right along the canyon, and can be walked by anyone.
 There are shuttles to help take you to places if you don’t feel like walking back the same way or if you want to see something else without getting in your car (see the NPS map of the south rim with shuttle stops).